 Leading Facilities Management Companies in Malaysia

-Malaysia’s facilities management sector is growing as more organisations realise the value of outsourcing these critical tasks to experts.
-Some of the well-known facilities management companies operating in Malaysia include, but are not limited to:
+Facilities management and sustainability in Malaysia is a growing positive trends.
+More organisations realise the value of outsourcing these critical tasks to experts.
+Below are some of the well-known facilities management companies operating in Malaysia:

 - UEM Edgenta Berhad